Pomodori Verdi – Green Tomato Sauce

 After 10 minutes, add the dial gauge or weighted gauge pressure regulator to the pot.

-Let the canner come up to the correct pressure for your altitude.
-See notes in the recipe card below for the pressure required for your altitude.
+Let the canner reach the correct pressure for your altitude.
+The notes in the recipe card below provide the pressure required for your altitude.

 When the gauge has come up to the desired pressure, start the timer.